azotamiota/k8s_the_hard_way_terraform/README.md

 # Kubernetes the Hard Way

-Creating a Kubernetes cluster on an AWS EC2 virtual machine from scratch by using IaC approach.
+**Building a Kubernetes cluster from scratch on AWS EC2 using Infrastructure-as-Code (Terraform)** *Please Note: This project is still in progress*

+## Project Overview
+This project demonstrates hands-on Kubernetes architecture knowledge by manually configuring core components (etcd, kube-apiserver, certificates) on an EC2 instance via Terraform and systemd.

-## Steps done
+## Key Steps

-- Created a basic EC2 instance configuration by Terraform.
+- Provisioned an EC2 instance using Terraform with custom user data.
-- Added user data to
+- Manually configured in user data:
-  - create an etcd server & certificates
+  - etcd server with TLS certificates
-  - create systemd file for etcd
+  - systemd unit files for etcd and kube-apiserver
-  - create a kube-apiserver & certificates
-  - generate service account certificates
+  - Kubernetes API server with service account certificates
-  - integrate systemd with kube-apiserver
+- Automated initial setup while preserving the "hard way" learning approach.

+## Technologies Used
+Terraform, AWS EC2, Kubernetes, systemd, TLS certificate management